 Source: Purse.io

-In fact Torrevieja, a city in Spain's Alicante province, aims to become the first crypto-friendly city in Europe.
+Torrevieja, a city in Spain’s Alicante province, continues its initiative to become the first crypto-friendly city in Europe.
+The plan encourages local shops and businesses to accept cryptocurrency as a payment option.
+The city leverages blockchain technology to digitize business activities.

-Merchants in Spain can also access educational courses at the University of Alicante to learn how to use crypto payments in their businesses.
-Torrevieja's plans show how crypto is becoming more accepted across Spain.
-The number of registered crypto companies in Spain has grown a lot in recent years, showing how popular crypto is becoming.
+Merchants in Spain can access educational courses at the University of Alicante to learn how to use crypto payments in their businesses, demonstrating how crypto is becoming more accepted across Spain.

-Spain is becoming a hub for crypto innovation.
-However cryptocurrencies are not recognized as legal tender, and investments in them are not covered by deposit insurance or investor compensation schemes.
-Businesses can accept cryptocurrencies as a form of payment.
-However, they must account for these transactions according to tax regulations.
+However, cryptocurrencies are not recognized as legal tender in Spain, and investments in them are not covered by deposit insurance or investor compensation schemes.
+Businesses can accept cryptocurrencies as a form of payment, but must account for these transactions according to tax regulations and MiCA compliance requirements.

 Cryptocurrency Law in Spain